postmanlabs/labs-docs/v6/postman/mock_servers/mocking_with_examples.md

 warning: false
 ---

-Let's take a deep dive into how [mock servers](/docs/postman/mock_servers/setting_up_mock) and [examples](/docs/postman/collections/examples) work together, and how you can integrate them into your workflow for a more enhanced API experience with Postman.
+Let's deep dive into how [mock servers](/docs/postman/mock_servers/setting_up_mock) and [examples](/docs/postman/collections/examples) work together, and how you can integrate them into your workflow for an enhanced API experience with Postman.

 1. Sending a request (R1)
 2. Saving the request (R1) to a collection (C1)